viotemp1/Watercooling-monitor/README.md

 AMG8833 will monitor the liquid temperature (should me mounted on the highest part of cooling system (transparent resevoir or tube/pipe) just bellow the air/liquid line.
 It will report temperature difference between liquid and air.
 When this is bellow a limit (-1 in my case) it can trigger an alarm (optional buzzer).
 This can happen when there are leaks and the water level drop bellow sensor.
-Readings (delta temp) can be also monitored with external script sendinf commands periodically via serial port.
+Readings (delta temp) can be also monitored with external script (python in my case) by sending commands periodically via serial port.

 [Monitoring](https://github.com/viotemp1/Watercooling-monitor/blob/main/Screenshot.png)